 The title of your products is the first thing Google will match against a prospective buyer’s search.
-Make it informative, and provide as many details as possible so that any fragment of it matches the buyer’s search.
+To make it informative, you need to understand the feed attributes and provide as many details as possible so that any fragment of it matches the buyer’s search.
 However, for a product title, you only get 150 characters.
 So. utilise it wisely!

 It is important to remember that whatever title you provide, Google will shorten it to fit the ad space.
 There are a few things you should put in a product title, such as:

-- Name of the product (preferably with a keyword)
+- Brand product name (preferably with a keyword)

 - Brand name